mpv-player/mpv/DOCS/man/options.rst

     a timestamp difference higher than the readahead amount relative to the last packet returned to the decoder, the demuxer keeps reading.

-    Note that the ``--cache-secs`` option will override this value if a cache is enabled, and the value is larger.
+    Note that enabling the cache (such as ``--cache=yes``, or if the input is considered a network stream, and ``--cache=auto`` is used), this option is mostly ignored. (``--cache-secs`` will override this.
+Technically, the maximum of both options is used.)

+    The main purpose of this option is to limit the readhead for local playback, since a large readahead value is not overly useful in this case.

     (This value tends to be fuzzy, because many file formats don't store linear timestamps.)